datakurre/collective.recipe.nix/README.rst

   list of packages to generate expressions for

 **name**
-  string to define the used based filename in generated outputs (defaults to part name)
+  string to define the name used in the resulting derivation and in the generated filenames (defaults to part name)

-**version**
-  version string write into mkDerivation based expression (defaults to 1.0.0)

 **prefix**
   string to set prefix (or path) for generated outputs (defaults to working